Starting in November, Amtrak fans can enjoy a trip that has not been possible in 45 years: a one-seat ride between Chicago and Miami.

 Well, the new Floridian is actually a combination of two existing trains: the Chicago-to-DC Capitol Limited and the New York-to-Miami Silver Star.
 Starting Nov.
 10, these two will temporarily become one—joined, as it were, where they once crossed paths in Washington.
 From DC, the former Star will head northwest to Chicago instead of going on to Manhattan; and the one-time Capitol—which used to terminate in DC—will keep heading south to Richmond, Raleigh, Tampa and ultimately, Miami.

-Sights along the line include the Allegheny Mountains, West Virginia’s historic Harpers Ferry and the Potomac Valley, with a myriad of marshes and marinas farther south as that scenic river broadens out toward the Chesapeake Bay.
+Sights along its line include the Allegheny Mountains, West Virginia’s historic Harpers Ferry and the Potomac Valley, with a myriad of marshes and marinas farther south as that scenic river broadens out toward the Chesapeake Bay.

 All Abed!